Theragatha - The Verses of the Senior Monks

 617In this life they’re criticized;

-A fool is unhappy everywhere,
+a fool is unhappy everywhere,

-618In this life they’re famous;
+618In this life they’re renowned;

-After passing away they’re happy in heaven;
+after departing they’re happy in heaven;

-619Virtue is best in this life,
+619Ethical conduct is best in this life,

-Conquering with virtue and understanding.
+Someone with both virtue and wisdom

 12.2 Sunīta

-620I was born in a low-class family,
+620I was born in a low-class family.

-Poor, with little to eat.
+We were poor, with little to eat.

-My job was lowly —
+My job was lowly—

 I threw out the old flowers.